 Instructions

-- Transfer to a 4 oz glass dropper bottle and store in a cool dark place.
+- Transfer the ingredients to a 4 oz glass dropper bottle and store in a cool dark place.

-I have not tried it without aloe, but I don’t see why leaving it out would be a problem.
-Part of the reason for it was the texture it provided, so it may be a little more runny than normal.
+I have not tried it without wheat germ oil, but I don’t see why leaving it out would be a problem.
+Might just change the texture a bit.